fhlyhv/BISNR/README.md

 If it does not work, please download this repository directly as a zip or tar.gz file and install the package locally.

 ## Example
-Below we provide an example of how to call the funtion BISN to learn time-varying graphical models from the synthetic data associated with the package.
+Below we provide an example of how to call the funtion BISN to learn the graphical model structure from the synthetic data associated with the package.
 ```r
 library(BISNR)